-Completed applications should be submitted to Rebecca Salter in the Office of Graduate Student Services (PHRC 108) or by email (email@example.com).
+Completed applications for all student travel (undergraduate and graduate level) should be submitted to Rebecca Salter in the Office of Graduate Student Services (PHRC 108) or by email (firstname.lastname@example.org).

 Criteria for determining a successful application:

-- Student’s service to the department and school, etc.
+- Student’s service to the school, department, center, or research grant.

-- Stature of meeting at which presentation will be made
+- Stature of meeting at which presentation will occur.

-- Once students receive their award notification letter from the Arnold School of Public Health, they should complete the Travel Authorization (TA) form with the assistance of their department/academic unit’s Business Manager.
+- Once students receive their award notification letter from the Arnold School of Public Health, they should complete the Travel Authorization (TA) form with the assistance of their department, center, or research grant Business Manager.
 The total TA amount should include a separate line for the award from the Arnold School of Public Health plus all matching funds provided by the student’s department or supervisor.
-The Business Manager can obtain the Arnold School of Public Health account information by contacting Rebecca Salter at firstname.lastname@example.org.
+The Business Manager can obtain the Arnold School of Public Health account information by contacting Rebecca Salter at email@example.com.

-- When the TA is completed and signed, the department/academic unit will send it to Dorothy Byrden at the Arnold School of Public Health Office of the Dean for her to sign and forward to the Travel Office.
+- When the TA is completed and signed, the department, center, or research grant will send it to Ms. Sandy Besley, budget director, in the Arnold School of Public Health's Office of the Dean for her to sign and forward to the Travel Office.

-- Within 30 days after travel is complete, a Travel Reimbursement Voucher (TRV) request, including all required documentation, must be submitted by the student through the department/academic unit’s Business Manager to USC’s Travel Office.
+- Within 30 days following completion of travel, students must submit a Travel Reimbursement Voucher (TRV) request and include all required documentation to the department, center, or research grant Business Manager for submission to USC’s Travel Office.

-- Dean’s student travel awards (with the appropriate department match) are acceptable
+- Graduate students: Dean’s student travel awards (with the appropriate department match)

-as matching funds for obtaining travel funding from The Graduate School.
-Information
+are acceptable as matching funds for obtaining travel funding from The Graduate School.

-concerning travel grants sponsored by The Graduate School can be located at
+Information concerning travel grants sponsored by The Graduate School can be located